-Block certificates can be requested via the EHC Online service by indicating the number of certificates required on the relevant application (see question ’36.
-How do I get an Export Health Certificate for my consignment bound for the EU and/or Northern Ireland?’).
+Block certificates can be requested via the EHC Online service by indicating the number of certificates required on the relevant application (see question 32.
+How do I get an Export Health Certificate for my consignment to the EU and/or Northern Ireland?).

-An official veterinarian may be able to sign your export health certificate, in addition to a local authority Certifying Officer.
+An official veterinarian may be able to sign your export health certificate, instead of a local authority Certifying Officer.
 Check the list of commercial vets who can sign EHCs.

 Groupage Export Facilitation Scheme

-The Groupage Export Facilitation Scheme (GEFS) enables the use of time limited (30 day) Support Attestations to facilitate export health certification for groupage exports from Great Britain to, or for transit through, the EU and/or Northern Ireland.
+The Groupage Export Facilitation Scheme (GEFS) is a membership scheme for exporters of certain products of animal origin, packaged for the final consumer and come from stable supply chains.
+It enables the use of time limited (30 day) Support Attestations to facilitate export health certification for groupage exports from Great Britain to, or for transit through, the EU and (where export health certification is required) Northern Ireland.

 Example: an exporter may group several supplier consignments into a single export consignment.
-The Official Veterinarian would use the Support Attestations provided by each of the exporter’s suppliers and their personal knowledge to check and certify the consolidated consignment.
+The Certifying Officer would use the Support Attestations provided by each of the exporter’s suppliers and their personal knowledge to check and certify the consolidated consignment.

 Export Health Certificates (EHCs) should be presented in English, the language at the port of entry into the EU and the language of the destination.
 It is not necessary to include the language of any countries through which the consignment passes.

 A translation of the EHC may be required upon entry at an EU Border Control Post (BCP) and at the EU Member State of destination.
 If you include export destination details in the application form, APHA will complete the translations for you, and send them to your Certifying Officer.
-If you don’t know the destination when you apply, it will be down to you or your Certifying Officer to prepare the translations
+If you don’t know the destination when you apply, you or your Certifying Officer may be responsible for preparing the translations.

 There are different rules for Northern Ireland.

-Exporters from England, Scotland and Wales will be required to obtain a validated catch certificate for every export of most fish and fishery products to the EU and/or Northern Ireland.
+Exporters from England, Scotland and Wales are required to obtain a validated catch certificate for every export of most fish and fishery products to the EU and/or Northern Ireland.